fluent/fluent-plugin-splunk/README.hec.md

 This is used as [channel identifier](http://dev.splunk.com/view/event-collector/SP-CAAAE8X#aboutchannels).
  When you set `use_ack` or `raw`, this parameter is required.

-### auto_generate_channel(optional)
+### auto_generate_channel
+ The default: `false`

- This is used as auto generate channel, channel param is ignored if this param is set to true, default vaule is false.
+ This is used as auto generate channel, channel param is ignored if this param is set to true.

 ### ack_interval